1/72 scale model of Heller

 The kit part #6 for the cowl seems

 The rest of the model was assembled straight out of the box, but I added considerable amount of weight inside the nose to prevent "tail sitting".
-I tried to retain the kit's raised rivets which look great for such an old aircraft type as on the real T-28.
+I tried to retain the kit's raised rivets which look great for such an old aircraft type.

 The model first got a primer coat